 The gateway processing fees may be aggregated in case the fees was applied multiple times.

 Click Generate New Statement under the Reconciliation tab.
 The Reconciliation tab displays up to five recently generated gateway statements.
 You can also view the generated time and the date range of these statements.
+Note that the date and time range for Xero should not exceed two months.

 In the Generate Gateway Statement pop-up, select a gateway account for which you want to download the statement.